Lily-McCalmont/CSE185FinalProject_GWAS/README.md

 # Install Instructions

 ***For CSE 185 graders: The datahub we used for this class is a great place to run our code because Python, Git, and Plink are already installed.
 Please continue to read this until we describe the python packages necessary to run our tool.
-Running the pip install and conda install commands we provide will ensure that all packages are installed***
+Running the "pip install" and "conda install" commands we provide will ensure that all packages are installed***

 `Python` must be installed to run the program.